david-z-shi/david-z-shi.github.io/about.markdown

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+Hi!
+I am a recent biomedical engineering graduate from Johns Hopkins University.

+This is my personal site.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /